Eheim filters are a very popular choice among the many filtration systems for your aquarium.

 For best results with biological filtration, use a ceramic media that is porous to allow nitrifying bacteria to grow.

-Carbon is an idea media for chemical filtration.
-Other chemical media are granular ferric oxide, crushed corals, peat or ammonia chips.
+Carbon is an ideal media for chemical filtration.
+Other chemical media are granular ferric oxide, crushed corals, peat, or ammonia chips.

 Eheim canister filters are one of the most widely used filter systems in the aquarium industry.
 They are reliable, efficient and easy to use.

 A good filtration system is essential for any successful tank.

 Have you used any of these systems before?
 Why not tell us about it in the comment section below…